-The following table sets forth certain summary information for the year indicated with respect to the compensation earned by our former Chief Executive Officer, our Chief Financial Officer, and each of our three other most highly compensated executive officers as of December 31, 2016.
+The following table sets forth certain summary information for the year indicated with respect to the compensation earned by our Chief Executive Officer, our Chief Financial Officer, each of our three other most highly compensated executive officers, and three of our former officers as of December 31, 2017.
 We refer to these individuals as our "named executive officers" elsewhere in this proxy statement.